mlimotte/cascading.hbase/README.txt

 dependency management and such.
 I'll eventually create the necessary pom files and push all this stuff to clojars, but until then, you get a script.

-installation
+Installation with leiningen
+(Alternatively, you can build with ant, see below, and manage your own dependencies)

  1. download hbase-0.20.6 release and extract it somewhere
  2. run deploy-deps.sh to install jars into your local mvn repo
  $ HBASE_HOME=/path/to/hbase sh deploy-deps.sh
  3. install deps locally (assuming 3 worked): lein deps
  4. compile and jar: lein javac ; lein jar
  5. install to your local repo: lein install

-using
+Using

 If all that worked okay, you can now include cascading.hbase as a project dep